sumagnadas/Osdag-web/osdag_core/data/ResourceFiles/index.rst

     	*Sample problem 2*

-		Design a finPlateConnection between a beam MB 350 and a column SC 200 for transferring a vertical (factored) shear force of 150 kN.
+		Design a fin plate connection between a beam MB 350 and a column SC 200 for transferring a vertical (factored) shear force of 150 kN.
 Use M20 bearing bolts of property class 4.6.
 Try 12mm thick fin plate with weld thickness of 8mm.
 Take Fe410 grade steel (f\ :sub:`y` \  = 250 MPa,  f\ :sub:`u` = 410 MPa).
 Assume weld type as shop weld and type of edge as machine flame cut.

    	 **Download:**